Soil and Water Testing

 How do I submit a water sample for testing?

-- Use a clean container.
+- Use a clean, plastic bottle or sealed plastic container.

 - Let the water run for long enough to remove any water left in the pipes.